 The Indian startup ecosystem at a glance

-Projected to have about 11,500 startups by the year 2020, India is one of the fastest growing startup ecosystems in the world.
-It is, in fact, home to the third largest number of startups globally — not without good reason!
+Projected to have about 11,500 startups by the year 2020, India is one of the fastest-growing startup ecosystems in the world.
+It is, in fact, home to the third-largest number of startups globally — not without good reason!

 The central government, led by Prime Minister Narendra Modi, places great emphasis on the country’s economic potential.
 Which is why it is keen on implementing new industry-friendly policies.
-And the Make in India initiative launched last year which helped India surpass China and the US to become the top destination for foreign direct investment in the world — is proof that Government of India has mastered the art.
+And the Make in India initiative launched last year which helped India surpass China and the US to become the top destination for foreign direct investment in the world — is proof that the Government of India has mastered the art.

 The latest in these progressive, pro-industry policies and initiatives is the Prime Minister’s pet project ‘Startup India’.
 And if history is any indication, this initiative will do for entrepreneurship what the Make in India initiative did for manufacturing.